-- During Sondheim's life, his many musicals were produced around the world, and many creatives wanted to change bits and pieces (gender, subplots, doubling of characters).
-When this happened, different companies would need to request these changes from Sondheim's estate.
-To these queries Sondheim himself would respond with a thoughtful letter written on his typewriter.
-One such letter was sent our own rehearsal pianist of Into the Woods.
+- 1. During Sondheim's life, his many musicals were produced around the world, and many creatives wanted to change bits and pieces (gender, subplots, doubling of characters).
+When this happened different companies would need to request these changes to Sondheim's estate.
+To these queries Sondheim himself would respond, with a thoughtful letter written on his typewriter.
+One such letter was sent to our own rehearsal pianist of Into the Woods.
 Unfortunately Sondheim did not approve the request! - 2.
 Sondheim often worked with James Lapine, most notably on the musical Sunday in the Park with George, prior to their work together on Into the Woods.
-After Sunday in the Park with George, Sondheim wanted to create another musical with Lapin that suggested a "quest musical along the lines of The Wizard of Oz."
+After Sunday in the Park with George, Sondheim wanted to create another musical with Lapin that suggested a "quest musical along the lines of The Wizard of Oz.
 The Wizard of Oz was the original inspiration for the creation of Into the Woods! - 3.
 Nowadays almost every musical has a Junior Version, a version of the show that is more accessible and appropriate for high school students.
-In the 90s this was not common at all.
+In the '90s this was not common at all.
 Sondheim and Lapine were the first musical creators to give permission to have Into the Woods adapted for students.
 Music Theater International turned this two-plus hour musical into a 50-minute show for kids.

-James Lapine
+James LaPine

-- James Lapine wrote the "book" for Into the Woods, which means he wrote the script.
-Most musicals to have multiple writers, some focused on the music and others on script. - He played Jack in an elementary school production of Jack and the Beanstalk. - Sondheim and Lapine often collaborated. - Lapine and Sondheim also wrote Sunday in the Park with George.
+- James LaPine wrote the book for Into the Woods.
+To write the "book", means to write the script. - Playwright, librettist and stage director. - He played Jack in an elementary school production of Jack and the Beanstalk. - Sondheim and Lapine often collaborated. - Lapine and Sondheim also wrote Sunday in the Park With George.